 Learn the language all rewards professionals should know This course presents an introduction to International Financial Reporting Standards (IFRS).
 It will provide you with all the understanding you

-Components, definitions and strategy An ideal starting point, this basic-level course will teach you what is required to formulate a rewards programme that has the power to attract, motivate and retain
+Attract, motivate, engage and retain employees with an effective rewards programme An ideal starting point, this basic-level course will teach you what is required to formulate a rewards programme that

 Know how your business works and recognise the relationship between the compensation plan and the bottom line In this competitive, global economy reward professionals are expected to go beyond the technical